ECE422-kyle-ash/project2/README.md

     ```bash
     $ sudo apt -y install python-pip
     $ pip install requests
+    $ pip install locust
     ```

-3. Then, you need to install *Docker* on VMs that constitute your Swarm Cluster.
+3. Then, you need to install *Docker*, pip and the reqired modules on VMs that constitute your Swarm Cluster.
 Run the following on each node.
     ```bash
     $ sudo apt update
     $ sudo apt -y install docker.io
+    $ sudo apt -y install python-pip
+    $ pip install matplotlib
+    $ pip install docker
     ```

 4. Now that Docker is installed on the two VMs, you will create the Swarm cluster.